 The bottom of the keyboard sports a well designed layout that’s somewhat typical.
 There are a few feet for adjusting the height of the keyboard and an easy-open slot for the cord to wind out.
 Speaking of which, the braided cord complements the durable feel of the keyboard quite nicely.
 A good looking keyboard with a few strange design choices.

-This is another area where the Phantom rocks it.
 This keyboard is like a tank.
 I’m not kidding.
 It is one of the heaviest keyboards I’ve ever used, and I dig that.
 It even features a fiberglass printed circuit board for intense gaming sessions.
 Tecware isn’t messing around.

 The double-shot keycaps are made of ABS, a durable thermoplastic commonly used when long-lasting performance is desired.
 They are also resistant to surface wear, so the keys should remain legible over the course of its lifespan- which comes out to about 50 million keystrokes!
 Talk about great switches.